I qualify myself as a research and development computer scientist, for what it is worth.

 I have a long tradition as an opensource enthusiast, with a prominent anchorage in the Java™ community.
 This greatly expanded my horizons by doing talks, blogs, community management and distributed project management.
 I also worked with Oracle by writing technical articles for the Oracle Technology Network and Oracle Java Magazine.

-I am an Associate Director of the CITI Lab in charge of the Relations with Industrial Partners and the Civil Society.
-I am in charge of the development of relationships with big industries, SMEs as well as with members of the Civil Society.
-This includes identifying potential partners, collaboration frameworks, as well as scientific popularisation.
-This is great fun to be in a laboratory that does not want to be in the Ivory Tower.
+I was an Associate Director of the CITI Lab in charge of the Relations with Industrial Partners and the Civil Society.
+I was in charge of the development of relationships with big industries, SMEs as well as with members of the Civil Society.
+This included identifying potential partners, collaboration frameworks, as well as scientific popularisation.

 I hold a joint French / Australian PhD in Computer Science and Engineering from Université Blaise Pascal and the University of New South Wales.
 You can call me “Doctor” if you like, but all I can cure is your software, really.